-Economic and Social Performance Public target 2018 Performance Commentary For more information Local employment All sites achieve local employment target Australia's targets for 2018 were updated during the year to exclude fixed-term workers and contractors.
-MET All sites with a local or, where applicable, indigenous employment target achieved their target.
-Local Employment and Business Opportunities Local procurement All regions achieve spend target with local/ local-local suppliers MET Globally, we set a local spend goal of \$821 million, which we exceeded by \$282 million, largely as a result of continuing to refine the definitions and classification of local suppliers.
+Economic and Social Performance Public target 2018 Performance Commentary For more information Local employment 1 All sites achieve local employment target Australia's targets for 2018 were updated during the year.
+ALMOST MET All sites with a local or, where applicable, indigenous employment target achieved their target except at KCGM in Australia.
+Local Employment and Business Opportunities Local procurement All regions achieve spend target with local/ ocal-local suppliers MET Globally, we set a local spend goal of \$821 million, which we exceeded by \$282 million, largely as a result of continuing to refine the definitions and classification of local suppliers.
 Local Employment and Business Opportunities Community commitments Commitments completed on or before due dates as captured in register ALMOST MET All sites met our global target to complete 95 percent of community commitments by the due date, with the exception of Boddington in Australia where a commitment to construct a fence was delayed due to a required environmental and cultural survey.
 However, the commitment was met during 2018.
-Community Relationships Complaints and grievances (C&G) All sites (100 percent) close 100 percent of tier 1 complaints within 30 days Tier 1 is defined as those complaints that can be resolved between Newmont and complainants without the need for external mediation and/or legal proceedings.
+Community Relationships Complaints and grievances (C&G) All sites (100 percent) close 100 percent of titer 1 complaints within 30 days Tier 1 is defined as those complaints that can be resolved between Newmont and complainants without the need for external mediation and/or legal proceedings.
 ALMOST MET All sites met our target to resolve 100 percent of tier 1 complaints within 30 days, except Merian in Suriname and Ahafo in Ghana.
 Community Relationships Environmental Stewardship Public target 2018 Performance Commentary For more information Water All sites (100 percent) complete their action plan for the year and overall water consumption is reduced by 4.2 percent compared to 2016 base year MET All regions met their water targets, and we reduced our overall water consumption by 6 percent, compared to the 2016 base year.
-Water Energy and climate change Reduce greenhouse gas (GHG) emissions intensity (tonnes of carbon dioxide per gold equivalent ounce) 16.5 percent by 2020, based on the 2013 baseline IN PROGRESS As of the end of 2018, we have reduced our GHG emissions intensity by 11.7 percent compared to our 2013 baseline, which is approximately 70 percent of our public target to reduce GHG emissions intensity by 16.5 percent (compared to 2013) by 2020.
-Energy and Climate Change Closure and reclamation Achieve 90 percent of planned reclamation activities across Newmont MET Our operations completed concurrent reclamation on approximately 148 hectares, and we achieved our public target to complete 90 percent of planned reclamation activities across the Company.
-Closure and Reclamation
+Water Energy and climate change Reduce greenhouse gas (GHG) emissions ntensity (tonnes of carbon dioxide per gold equivalent ounce) 16.5 percent by 2020, pased on the 2013 baseline IN PROGRESS As of the end of 2018, we have reduced our GHG emissions intensity by 11.7 percent compared to our 2013 baseline, which is approximately 70 percent of our public target to reduce GHG emissions intensity by 16.5 percent (compared to 2013) by 2020.
+Energy and Climate Change Closure and reclamation Achieve 90 percent of planned reclamation MET Our operations completed concurrent reclamation on Closure and Reclamation